Skip to main content

 • Training resources vary in availability by office location

-Corcoran has invested meaningfully in its training infrastructure through Agent Studio, and it is one of the genuine strengths of the brand relative to other legacy franchises.
+Corcoran has built training infrastructure around Agent Studio, including live courses, podcasts, and on-demand video content.
 LPT’s training is virtual and consistent across all locations.
-For agents who value in-person mentorship and office culture as part of their development, Corcoran’s physical presence gives it an edge in this category.
+Agents who value in-person mentorship and office culture as part of their development find Corcoran’s physical presence relevant to that preference.

 Technology and Tools